-HIV Rapid Tests (Sure CheckTM HIV; HIV 1/2 Stat-Pak; HIV 1/2 Stat-Pak Dipstick).
-Rapid Tests for detection of antibodies to HIV 1 and 2 in finger-stick whole blood, venous whole blood, serum and plasma

-We currently qualify under U.S. FDA export regulations to sell, subject to any required approval by the importing country, to customers outside the U.S. To date we have received approval from a number of potential importing countries, although Brazil is the only country in which we have significant sales.
+HIV Rapid Tests Commercially Available Regulatory Status Partners Involved in the Product Stat-Pak Dipstick).
+Rapid Tests for detection of antibodies to HIV 1 and 2 in finger-stick whole blood, venous whole blood, serum and plasma customers outside the U.S. To date we have received approval from a number of potential importing countries, although Brazil is the only country in which we have significant sales.
 In December 2004 we completed clinical trials for Sure CheckTM HIV and HIV 1/2 Stat-Pak in the U.S. for FDA approval for sales in the U.S. with results that we believe will exceed the performance requirements for U.S. FDA approval.
-We are pursuing FDA approval for these products and on February 17, 2005 we submitted our Pre-Marketing Approval application to the FDA.
-Our HIV 1/2 Stat-Pak and HIV 1/2 Stat-Pak Dipstick products were also evaluated by the World Health Organization in 2004.
-In January 2005 we received a final report that confirms that these products meet the performance criteria for inclusion in the WHO Bulk Procurement Scheme, which is a pre-requisite for these products being eligible for procurements from programs funded by the United Nations and their partners' programs.
-We have also received confirmation from the United States Agency for International Development that our Sure CheckTM HIV and HIV 1/2 Stat-Pak have met the criteria for being eligible for procurements pursuant to the President's Emergency Plan for AIDS Relief

-Thirteen-year supply and technology transfer agreement with FIOCRUZ-Bio-Manguinhos, an affiliate of the Ministry of Health of Brazil.
+We are pursuing FDA Thirteen-year supply and technology transfer agreement with FIOCRUZ-Bio-Manguinhos, an affiliate of the Ministry of Health of Brazil.
 FIOCRUZ-Bio-Manguinhos will supply product to Brazilian public health market and potentially other markets in the region.
 Other marketing partners are being actively pursued with a principal focus on those countries that are receiving funding from the United States pursuant to the Presidential Emergency Plan for AIDS Relief and from the United Nations programs and partners.
+AIDS Relief

 A majority of our revenues historically were from the contract manufacture of private label pregnancy tests for regional pharmacies, drug stores and mass merchants in the United States, Europe, Canada, and Central America.
 However, as a result of pricing pressures, regulatory changes and potential patent litigation in this field, we sold substantially all of the business related to our private label pregnancy test.
+We have retained a profit share derived from the sales of these products by the buyer.
 We believe that this will result in a substantial reduction of our revenues from these products during 2005 and beyond.
 The extent to which we will derive a benefit from sales of these products is difficult to estimate because of uncertainties in regulatory changes, product pricing, manufacturing cost changes, and patent litigation.